SnowyLake/OpenGLExample/README.md

 Text_6:Draw a yellow triangle and an orange triangle, use two shader programs, the second using a different fragment shader

-text_7:Draw a red triangle that can change color
+Text_7:Draw a red triangle that can change color

+Text_8:Draw a triangle has three colors